alexandrumilu/alexandrumilu.github.io/_posts/2019-03-22-policy-gradients-subtracting-baseline.md

 ![VPG results](/assets/pgvalue.png)

-This algorithm still has some downsides.
+This algorithm can still be improved.
 It is on-policy - the agent needs sample trajectories from the current policy in order to improve the policy.
 Also, there is no guarantee in the current form of the algorithm that the new policy - the one after the gradient update - will be better than the old one.
 In future blog posts I will discuss some approaches to guarantee improvement.